 Australia occupies an interesting space in the landscape of Pacific internment.
-The Japanese did not reach Australia, so unlike the other countries/regions listed in this category, there were no Japanese-run camps for Allied prisoners.
-Australia was a frequent destination, however, for evacuees and emigres (and a number of people started as the former and became the latter).
+The Japanese did not reach Australia, so unlike the other countries/regions listed in this category, there were no Japanese-run camps for Allied prisoners in Australia itself.
+There were approximately Australia was a frequent destination, however, for evacuees and emigres (and a number of people started as the former and became the latter).

 During my archival research at the National Library of Australia in Canberra, I learned the frustrating but valuable lesson that there is no fixed method of collecting and cataloguing the experiences of Allied internees; the terminology and taxonomy depends very much on the country and its experiences both during and after the war.
 Any child internee narratives that I found were accidental discoveries that were tucked within larger narratives of immigration to and settlement in Australia.
 Even with the assistance of the intrepid research librarians, I was unable to find any records that foregrounded the experience of child internees in the Pacific–though I did find some records that mentioned such internment in a longer autobiography.
 Keep that in mind as you read the interviews; I focused only on the parts that discussed child evacuation experiences.

 The interviews with Mr. Smith and Mrs. Dortland listed below are from the recordings at the Imperial War Museum, London.